BitLocker Encryption Pre-requisites

 2. Server Manager

-3. Follow the wizard installation steps.
-On reaching the Features pane of the Add Role and Features, select the BitLocker Drive Encryption Administration Utilities checkbox along with the underlying checkboxes, BitLocker Drive Encryption Tools & BitLocker Recovery Password Viewer.
+3. Follow the installation steps in the wizard.
+In the Features pane, select the BitLocker Drive Encryption Administration Utilities checkbox along with the associated checkboxes for BitLocker Drive Encryption Tools and BitLocker Recovery Password Viewer.

 4. Enabling Bitlocker using Server Manager

-5. Select Next to proceed in the installation wizard.
-Later, select Install on the Confirmation pane to initiate BitLocker feature installation on your computer.
-Turning on the BitLocker feature might require enabling additional features, so follow the Confirmation pane to enable these features.
+5. Select Next to proceed in the installation wizard, then click Install on the Confirmation pane to start the BitLocker feature installation.
+Enabling BitLocker might require additional features, so follow the Confirmation pane to enable these features.

 6. Bitlocker Enabled using Server Manager

-7. Restart your computer to complete the BitLocker installation process.
-To confirm the installation of the BitLocker feature, navigate to the Active Directory Users and Computers of computer objects, if the BitLocker Recovery tab is present, then installation has been successful.
+7. Restart your computer to complete the BitLocker installation.
+To confirm installation, navigate to Active Directory Users and Computers; if the BitLocker Recovery tab is present, the installation is successful.

 8. Restart and Bitlocker is enabled